Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 >
 > CronJobs are useful for creating periodic and recurring tasks, like running backups or sending emails.
 CronJobs can also schedule individual tasks for a specific time, such as scheduling a Job for when your cluster is likely to be idle.

-Lets finish up by deleting the `lab3` namespace and resetting the default namespace in our configuration file.
+Let's finish up by deleting the `lab3` namespace and resetting the default namespace in our configuration file.

 ```powershell
 kubectl delete namespace lab3